Sometimes, Science Fiction gives us a fictional concept that can reshape our reality.

 The current advice being given to presenters at business conferences is to use the Neuroscience of Storytelling.
 This boils down to: “Forget the data.
 Your audience won’t remember it.
 Tell a good story that they will tell to others”

 I now see that Google is an engine for propagating Compulsive Narrative Syndrome.
-Google’s Personalised Search function means that a Google search doesn’t give me the most relevant data agains the search terms, it gives me the most relevant data against the search terms, filtered by my search history.
+Google’s Personalised Search function means that a Google search doesn’t give me the most relevant data against the search terms, it gives me the most relevant data against the search terms, filtered by my search history.
 For example, if I click search for “Donal Trump Politics” I’m more likely to be offered pro-Trump links if I’ve previously clicked on other pro-Trump links.
 In this way, Google reinforces the Compulsive Narrative and filters our pattern-anomalous links.

 Social Networks as a whole make it easier for me to remain blind to the flaws in the narratives that I build so compulsively to help me understand the world and my place in it.
 On FaceBook I’ll be linked to people and topics that match my profile and interests.
 In other words, they match the narrative about myself that I’ve created on FaceBook and reinforce it.
 If I’m on BookLikes it’s going to be much easier for me to sustain the narrative that reading is important and worthwhile.